Mike Disfarmer

-Mike Disfarmer (born Mike Meyer, 1884–1959) was an American photographer known for his portraits of everyday people in rural Arkansas from the 1920s to the 1950s.
-His stark, realist photographs were rediscovered in the 1970s and later came to be regarded as works of art.
-Because of his status outside of the artistic mainstream, Disfarmer's photographs are considered an example of Outsider art.
+Mike Disfarmer (born Mike Meyer, 1884–1959) was an American photographer known posthumously for his portraits of everyday people in rural Arkansas from the 1920s to the 1950s.

-Biography
+Like photographer Vivian Maier and illustrator Henry Darger, Disfarmer was unrecognized during his lifetime and out of touch with his relatives — receiving notoriety only after his death.

+When his stark, realist photographs, noted examples of outsider art, were rediscovered in the 1970s, they were recognized for their artistic merit, especially given that the photographer himself was self-taught, without formal training or influence from a larger art context.

+Background

-Born Mike Meyer in Indiana, he moved with his family to Arkansas in 1892.
+Born Mike Meyer in Indiana to German American parents, he moved with his family to Arkansas in 1892.
 He later moved to the town of Heber Springs, Arkansas at the age of thirty, where roughly a decade later he would build and operate his photography studio.

 Meyer changed his name to Disfarmer while in his 50s, claiming that he was adopted by the Meyers (Disfarmer is a direct reference to Meyer, an archaic German term for farmer).
 Disfarmer never married, and he lived alone in the photography studio until his death in 1959.
 While there is speculation that he was eccentric and even insane, so little is known about his personal life that there is no evidence for these assertions other than his photographs.

-Photographs
+Disfarmer remained a lifelong bachelor who liked "ice cream, his fiddle, the occasional beer," renouncing his relatives, and dying intestate in 1959 at age 75 in Heber Springs "in obscurity." his grave placed on the National Register of Historic Places.
+His estate included thousands of negatives, and assets over $18,000 that was divided among his siblings and their heirs.
+The numerous negatives were subsequently sold to a former mayor of Heber Springs, who in turn sold the negatives for a nominal sum to Peter Miller, a newspaper editor and lawyer.

+Career

-Disfarmer's photographs were simple, postcard-sized glass plate negatives, costing only 50 cents for three photographs.
-The subjects face directly at the camera and never smile, supposedly told not to by the photographer.
-His subjects are the small-town residents of Heber Springs as well as tourists, photographed without props against a plain backdrop.
-Employing a stark realism and often lengthy, unnervingly mute sitting sessions, Disfarmer produced a consistent stream of portraits that, according to some, capture the essence of a particular community and time.
+Disfarmer opened a photographic studio in Haber Springs around 1915.
+His photographs were simple, postcard-sized glass plate negatives, costing only 50 cents for three photographs.
+Subjects were instructed to face the camera directly and not smile.
+His subjects are the small-town residents of Heber Springs as well as tourists, photographed without props, typically against a plain backdrop.

+Disfarmer produced a consistent stream of portraits that captured the essence of a particular community and time.